The University of Lynchburg PA Medicine program is a 27-month curriculum conferring the Master of PA Medicine (MPAM) degree.

 The overarching goal for University of Lynchburg is to build a strong program that attracts top-quality faculty and students who will serve local, regional and national needs for well-educated PAs.
 The curriculum is designed to prepare students to serve as generalists.
 Students will also be mentored in leadership to provide opportunities for professional growth within their careers, and foster advancement of the profession.

-The program will initially enroll a cohort of up to 25 students and future cohorts of up to 40 students.
+The program enrolls a cohort of 30 students each year and future cohorts of up to 40 students.